empathic-ai/altimit/README.md

     <img src="logo.png" width="500" alt="Altimit Logo">
 </p>

-<i>Note: This repository is being reorganized and will evolve significantly over the next few weeks.</i>
+<i>Note: This repository is being reorganized and will evolve significantly in the future.</i>

 ## Altimit